la2050/archive/_projects/2015/blue-green-jobs-for-a-climate-resilient-los-angeles.md

   conserve, and reuse precious water resources.
 project_image: 'https://img.youtube.com/vi/fvo26NJM3JM/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/fvo26NJM3JM'
-'In one to three sentences, please describe your proposal.': >- The Water LA job training and certification program will build our city’s water-smart workforce.
-Local NGOs and green businesses will partner with LA Trade Tech to develop curricula and provide instructor training for low-cost courses in the design, installation, and maintenance of climate resilient residential urban acupuncture strategies.
-The courses will train a skilled workforce to support Angelenos in transforming their homes to capture, conserve, and reuse precious water resources.
 Where will you be working?:
   - City of Los Angeles
   - LA Trade Tech